narruda789/people-collector-poc/README.md

 ### [~ Play Alya! ~](https://arrudabaga.com/people-collector/alya.html)

 ### Instructions
-You control Alya, a teenage girl in a fantasy/steampunk world.
+You play as Alya, a teenage girl in a fantasy/steampunk world.
 Use text commands to navigate the game.

 To execute a command, type it into the prompt and hit enter.

 Some commands require a parameter, which can be one or more words specifying the target of the command.
 This is indicated by `<` `>` angle brackets in the list below and in the in-game `help` menu.
 For example, to examine a pickle jar, type `examine pickle jar`.

 Some commands can be executed by typing the first letter of the command word.
 This is indicated by `[` `]` square brackets.
-For example, to view Alya's inventory, you can type either the full word `inventory` *or* simply the letter `i`.
+For example, to view your inventory, you can type either the full word `inventory` *or* simply the letter `i`.

 Some commands can be executed with or without an optional preposition.
 This is indicated by `(` `)` parentheses.
-For example, to go to Alya's room, you can type `go alya's room` or `go to alya's room`.
+For example, to go to your room, you can type `go my room` or `go to my room`.

 **Instruction Reference (viewable in-game by typing `help`):**
 ```
 HELP:
   examine <target>     | Get more information about a target
   take <item>          | Pick up an item
-  [i]nventory          | See all the items Alya is carrying
+  [i]nventory          | See all the items you are carrying
   [m]ap                | View a map of the area
   [g]o (to) <location> | Go to a location on the map
                        |